timjogorman/RicherEventDescription/guidelines.md

 - Mr. **Smith**<sub>e1</sub> complained of a headache. **He**<sub>e1</sub>
 also had a sore throat.

-Yet in many instances on will be linking together lexical nouns that refer to the same thing.
-Two different ways of refering to the same thing -- like Michele Obama, she, and First Lady in the example below -- belong in the same chain.
+Yet in many instances we will be linking together lexical nouns that refer to the same thing.
+Two different ways of referring to the same thing – like Michele Obama, she, and First Lady in the example below – belong in the same chain.

 - **Michele Obama<sub>e1</sub>** is a busy **lady**, **she**<sub>e1</sub>
 visits many schools around the country during the year.
 Just last